Cytnx-dev/Cytnx/docs/source/adv_install.rst

     How it works?

-        >> The conda-forge channel includes not only the python package but also other pre-compiled libraries/compilers.
+        >> The conda-forge channel includes not only the Python package but also other pre-compiled libraries/compilers.